Bagdad Cafe: Calling You to Route 66

 Only the old motel sign next to the Bagdad Cafe remains.
 The motel has been demolished in recent years.

-Nothing remains of the original Bagdad Cafe in Bagdad, once owned and operated by Alice Lawrence.
+Nothing remains of the original Bagdad Cafe where Bagdad once stood further down on Route 66, once owned and operated by Alice Lawrence.

 If you look carefully, you will even find one from The Desert Way.